 Common Mistakes to Avoid

-Only reading the handbook once.
-A single read-through is rarely enough.
-Most people need to read the harder chapters — especially Chapter 3 — two or three times, combined with active practice.
+❌ Only reading the handbook once A single read-through is rarely enough.
+Most people need to revisit the harder chapters — especially Chapter 3 — two or three times, each time combining reading with active practice questions.
+Candidates who read the handbook once, feel confident, and book immediately are significantly more likely to fail than those who test themselves extensively before booking.

-Ignoring specific dates and numbers.
-"I know roughly when this happened" is not enough.
-The test asks for the exact year.
-These need to be memorised, not just understood.
+❌ Ignoring specific dates and numbers "I know roughly when this happened" is not enough.
+The test asks for the exact year — 1215, 1918, 1928, 1948.
+These must be memorised, not just approximately understood.
+Candidates who understand the general flow of history but cannot recall exact years lose 3–5 marks on date questions — typically the entire margin between passing and failing.

-Studying for too long without testing yourself.
-Spending weeks reading and making notes without doing practice questions is one of the most common preparation mistakes.
-Test yourself from day one.
+❌ Studying for too long without testing yourself Spending weeks reading and making notes without doing practice questions is one of the most common preparation mistakes.
+Reading feels like studying but does not train you to recall facts under test pressure — which is what the test actually measures.
+Test yourself from day one using practice questions.
+Even before you have read the full handbook, answering questions on chapters you have just read is significantly more effective than reading alone.

-Booking before you are ready to save money.
-The £50 fee is lost if you fail.
-Waiting an extra week to be properly prepared is cheaper than paying for a resit.
+❌ Booking before you are ready to save money The £50 fee is lost if you fail.
+Waiting an extra week to be properly prepared costs nothing — failing and rebooking costs another £50.
+Book only when you are consistently scoring 21+ in practice.
+The test will still be available.
+Your score tells you when you are ready.

 How This Aligns With Official Guidance